 In Exodus 13:17 when Pharaoh let the children of Israel go it says, “God did not lead them by the way of the land of the Philistines, although that was near, for God said, ‘Lest perhaps the people change their minds when they see war, and return to Egypt.’”
 God led them in a way that avoided battle.
 Why?
 Because they weren’t ready.
 But later in Exodus 17 we see God leading them into battle with Amalek.
 Why?
 Because by that time they were ready.

-When we seek God’s presence in a freshly spoken word, and yield our hearts and follow Him in obedience, we avoid temptations we are not ready for.
+When we seek God’s presence through His freshly spoken word, and yield our hearts and follow Him in obedience, we avoid temptations we are not ready for.
 Jesus lived his life in this way.
 He was able to say in John 14:30 “the ruler of this world is coming and he has nothing in Me.” (no claim on Me).
 This is pictured for us in Psalm 23:5 when David says, “You prepare a table before me in the presence of my enemies.”
 This table is a place of fellowship and provision from God.
 And it’s experienced in a way that torments the devil as he has to watch and cannot reach us.

 However when we are not in this place of surrender and obedience to God, we face temptations that we don’t have grace to overcome.
 2 Samuel 11:1 tells us that in the spring of the year, the time when kings go out to battle, “David remained in Jerusalem.”
 The very next verse tells us that David, after a long nap, went out onto his rooftop balcony, saw a very beautiful woman who was not his wife and fell into sin.
 This was a temptation that David did not have the grace to overcome, because he wasn’t where he should have been.
 Had he been on the path of God’s leading, this temptation would have never even occurred.